aalekseev/10-steps-security-pycon-ee-2020/README.md

 7. Use automatic tools to check your application
 8. Don't trust user input and sanitize it
 9. Protect user data by requesting only what necessary
-10. Disallow everything, and granually add permissions as they are required
+10. Disallow everything, and gradually add permissions as they are required